Metropolis2/Metropolis-Core/README.md

 This example simulation makes use of all the possible input values so it is a great way to test if the simulator is running properly.

-In the `examples/data/` directory, there are three subdirectories corresponding to three different input formats for the same simulation (CSV, Parquet or Parquet with unnested structs).
+In the `examples/data/` directory, there are two subdirectories corresponding to the two different input formats (CSV and Parquet).

-The Python script `examples/generate_input.py` is used to generate the example simulation in the three different formats.
+The Python script `examples/generate_input.py` is used to generate the example simulation in the two different formats.
 Feel free to use it as a an example to create your own input files.